8-Day Hawaii Itinerary – Big Island to Oahu (Days 1-4)

 Halema‘uma‘u Crater Overlook:

 The contrast of the barren, scorched landscape against the vibrant greenery surrounding the area is nothing short of stunning.
 If you’re lucky enough to visit at night, the glowing red lava deep within the crater creates an unforgettable spectacle that lights up the dark sky.
+Depending on current conditions, you might see steam or glow at dusk from the crater.
+Always check park alerts before your visit.
 This is truly a testament to the ever-evolving nature of Hawaii’s volcanic landscape, offering a rare glimpse into the dynamic forces that continue to shape the island.

 Although the sulfur vents were closed during our visit in December, the Sulphur Banks are a fascinating geothermal site.
 The ground here releases sulfuric gases, creating a unique, almost mystical atmosphere.
 This area is named for the sulfuric smell in the air, and it’s a testament to the island’s volcanic activity.